Skip to main content

 Use 1.5-2x the ATR to account for normal volatility.
 This prevents getting stopped out by regular price noise while still protecting against significant moves.

-Percentage-Based for Simplicity
+Percentage-Based for Beginners

 For beginners, a standard 5-10% stop on major cryptocurrencies provides basic protection while learning to identify better technical levels.